blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 How to add a custom feature
 ===========================

-It may be beneficial to add a custom feature to those that are calculated by tsfresh.
-To do so, one has to follow four simple steps:
+If you want to extract custom made features from your time series, tsfresh allows you to do so in a few simple steps:

 Step 1.
 Decide which type of feature you want to implement
 ----------------------------------------------------------

-In tsfresh we differentiate between two types of feature calculation methods
+tsfresh supports two types of feature calculation methods:

     *1.* simple

     *2.* combiner

-The difference lays in the number of calculated features for a singular time series.
+The difference lays in the number of features calculated for a singular time series.
-The feature_calculator returns either one (*1.*) or multiple features (*2.*).
+The feature_calculator is simple if it returns one (*1.*) feature, and it is a combiner and returns multiple features (*2.*).
-So if you want to add a singular feature stick with *1.*, the simple feature calculator class.
+So if you want to add a singular feature, you should select *1.*, the simple feature calculator class.
-If it is beneficial to calculate multiples features at the same time (to e.g. perform auxiliary calculations only once for all features), stick with type *2.*.
+If it is however, better to calculate multiple features at the same time (e.g., to perform auxiliary calculations only once for all features), then you should choose type *2.*.

 Step 2.
 Write the feature calculator
 ------------------------------------

-Depending on which type of feature you are implementing, you can use the following feature calculator skeletons:
+Depending on which type of feature calculator you are implementing, you can use the following feature calculator skeletons:

 1. simple features
 ~~~~~~~~~~~~~~~~~~

-You can write such a simple feature calculator, that returns exactly one feature, without parameter
+You can write a simple feature calculator that returns exactly one feature, without parameters as follows:

 .. code:: python